-London is a highly popular destination for families and young professionals looking to relocate from overseas to begin a new life.
-It is one of the most vibrant places to live and work; there’s always something going on and a wealth of career opportunities for those looking to begin a new chapter in their lives.
+London is a highly popular destination for families and young professionals looking to relocate from overseas and begin a new life.
+It’s one of the most vibrant places to live and work; there’s always something going on and a wealth of career opportunities for those looking to begin a new chapter in their lives.

 London’s cultural diversity is its artistic treasure.
-It is one of the most cosmopolitan cities in the world and this rich mix of traditions and beliefs creates an electrifying, exciting atmosphere to live in.
+It’s one of the most cosmopolitan cities in the world and this rich mix of traditions and beliefs creates an electrifying atmosphere to live in.
 There’s nothing you can’t find in London.
 With vibrant Chinese, Indian, Lebanese, Turkish, Nigerian and many more communities present, its diversity really is second to none.